apache/spark/docs/plugins.rst

         appbuilder_views = []
         # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
 See example below
         appbuilder_menu_items = []
+        # A function that validate the statsd stat name, apply changes to the stat name if necessary and
+        # return the transformed stat name.
+        #
+        # The function should have the following signature:
+        # def func_name(stat_name: str) -> str:
+        stat_name_handler = None
         # A callback to perform actions when airflow starts and the plugin is loaded.
         # NOTE: Ensure your plugin has *args, and **kwargs in the method definition
         #   to protect against extra parameters injected into the on_load(...)